watson-developer-cloud/node-red-labs/starter-kits/selfie_training/README.md

 ## Overview

-This demo uses Similarity Search to determine who a selfie depicts.
+This demo uses Watson <a href="https://github.com/watson-developer-cloud/node-red-node-watson">Similarity Search</a> to determine who a selfie depicts.

 A user can take pictures using their webcam to train Similarity Search on different users.